christianalfoni/C/README.md

 console.log(myChild instanceof MyBase); // => true
 ```

 As you can see on the log result you will get a natural NAMED inheritance.
 Checking **instanceof* will also give the correct result.
 Pass an object with arguments, instead of multiple arguments.
 This is by design.
-Passing an object with arguments describes what the aruments actually are and it makes it more scalable, not ending up with 5 arguments in a row.
+Passing an object with arguments describes what the arguments actually are and it makes it more scalable, not ending up with 5 arguments in a row.
 If you do not pass an object, it will become an empty object.
 It is not necessary in your constructors to write: *options = options || {}*.

 ## Privates
 ```javascript